Anthony-Massaad/ChatBot/README.md

 # ChatBot

-Chat AI GUI using PySimpleGUI.Using the tensorflow-tflearn model, this is a chatbot framework that takes in a user input and processes a response accordingly and accurately, with the ability to handle contexual responses.
+Chat AI GUI using PySimpleGUI.
+Using the tensorflow-tflearn model, this is a chatbot framework that takes in a user input and processes a response accordingly and accurately, with the ability to handle contexual responses.

 <center>
   <h3>Example Image</h3>